Germany–Kazakhstan relations: Economic relations

-Diplomacy & State Affairs

 Climate Diplomacy

-The Green Central Asia Initiative is an initiative of the Republic of Germany to align and advance policies on climate and security in Kazakhstan and other regional nations.
+The Green Central Asia Initiative is an initiative of Germany to align and advance policies on climate and security in Kazakhstan and other regional nations.

 State Visits

-German Chancellor Angela Merkel visited Kazakhstan in 2010 where she met with President Nursultan Nazarbayev to commence a 'more dynamic partnership' with Kazakhstan.
+German chancellor Angela Merkel visited Kazakhstan in 2010 where she met with President Nursultan Nazarbayev to commence a 'more dynamic partnership' with Kazakhstan.
 Merkel laid a wreath at the Otan Qorgaushylar Monument, an Astana monument to the fallen soldiers of the Great Patriotic War (the Eastern Front of World War II).

-German President Frank-Walter Steinmeier noted in a July 2017 visit to Astana that German-Kazakh relations had grown closer and broader over the past 25 years.
-The German President conducted his visit to participate in the National Day of Germany at the EXPO-2017.
-During his visit, the German President met with his Kazakh counterpart Nursultan Nazarbayev to discuss the countries' cooperation in economy, technology and education.
+German president Frank-Walter Steinmeier noted in a July 2017 visit to Astana that German-Kazakh relations had grown closer and broader over the past 25 years.
+The German president conducted his visit to participate in the National Day of Germany at the EXPO-2017.
+During his visit, the German president met with his Kazakh counterpart Nursultan Nazarbayev to discuss the countries' cooperation in economy, technology and education.